Seirdy/seirdy.one/content/posts/search-engines-with-own-indexes.md

 - Yandex: originally a Russian search engine, it now has an English version.
 Some Russian results bleed into its English site.
 Allows submitting pages and sitemaps for crawling, but requires login.
 Powers:
   - Epic Search (went paid-only as of June 2021)
   - Occasionally powers DuckDuckGo's link results instead of Bing.
-- Mojeek: Claims to be privacy-oriented.
-Quality isn’t at Google/Bing/Yandex’s level, but it’s not bad either.
-If I had to use Mojeek as my default general search engine, I’d live.
+- Mojeek: Seems privacy-oriented with a large index containing billions of pages.
+Quality isn't at Google/Bing/Yandex's level, but it’s not bad either.
+If I had to use Mojeek as my default general search engine, I'd live.
 Partially powers [eTools.ch](https://www.etools.ch/).
+At this moment, I think that Mojeek is the best alternative to GBY.
 - [Petal Search](https://petalsearch.com/).
 A search engine by Huawei that recently switched from searching for Android apps to general search in order to reduce dependence on Western search providers.
 Despite its surprisingly good results, I wouldn't recommend it due to privacy concerns.
 Requires an account to submit sites.
 I discovered this via my access logs.
 Be aware that in some jurisdictions, it doesn't use its own index: in Russia and some EU regions it uses Yandex and Qwant, respectively.

 ### Smaller indexes, relevant results